skdelphix/maskdocs/readme.md

 `git clone git@gitlab.delphix.com:docs/docsdev.git`

 Now we need to get Python 3 installed.
-If you already have it installed, you can skip ahead to **"Install pipenv"**.
-If you are a savvy adventurer in Pythonland and already have `pipenv` installed, skip to **"Set up your environment"**.
+If you already have it installed, you can skip ahead to [Install pipenv](#install-pipenv).
+If you are a savvy adventurer in Pythonland and already have `pipenv` installed, skip to [Set up your environment](#set-up-your-environment).

 ### Install Python 3